The Compelling Need for Cultural and Linguistic Competence

 To meet legislative, regulatory and accreditation mandates.

-As both an enforcer of civil rights law and a major purchaser of health care services, the Federal government has a pivotal role in ensuring culturally competent health care services.
+Policy and Regulation.
+As both an enforcer of civil rights law and a major purchaser of health care services, the Federal government has a pivotal role in ensuring culturally and linguistically competent health care services.
 Title VI of the Civil Rights Act of 1964 mandates that no person in the United States shall, on ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.

-State and Federal agencies increasingly rely on private accreditation entities to set standards and monitor compliance with these standards.
-Both the Joint Commission on the Accreditation of Healthcare Organizations, which accredits hospitals and other health care institutions, and the National Committee for Quality Assurance, which accredits managed care organizations and behavioral health managed care organizations, support standards that require cultural and linguistic competence in health care.
+State and federal agencies increasingly rely on private accreditation entities to set standards and monitor compliance with these standards.
+For example, both the Joint Commission, which accredits and certifies hospitals and other health care programs, and the National Committee for Quality Assurance, dedicated to improving health care quality through measurement, transparency, and accountability, include cultural and linguistic competence.
+The National Quality Forum, develops standards to measure and report the quality and efficiency of healthcare in the Unites States which endorse cultural and linguistic competence.

 To decrease the likelihood of liability/malpractice claims.